coreruleset/fake-bot-plugin/README.md

 This is a plugin that brings blocking of bots and impersonators faking well known User-Agents in their HTTP requests.

-As of this writing, the plugin is able to detect bots pretending to be:
+The plugin is able to detect bots pretending to be:

- * Googlebot
+ * Applebot
  * Bingbot
  * Facebookbot
+ * Googlebot
  * Twitterbot

 Detection is done using DNS PTR records.